sympy/sympy/doc/src/explanation/glossary.md

       evaluating the expression.
-This usage is colloquial because one must use the {meth}`subs <sympy.core.basic.Basic.subs>` method to do this rather than the typical Python function calling syntax, and because it is not specific about what variable(s) the expression is a function of.
-An expression can be converted into a function object that can be called using Python `f(x)` syntax using {class}`~.Lambda`.
+This usage is colloquial because one must use the {meth}`subs <sympy.core.basic.Basic.subs>` method to do this rather than the typical Python function calling syntax, and because it is not specific about what variable(s) the expression is a function of, so generally the term "expression" should be preferred unless something is an actual function.
+An expression can be converted into a function object that can be called using the Python `f(x)` syntax using {class}`~.Lambda`.

     - An instance of the SymPy {term}`Function <Function (class)>` class.